kytos/legacy/README.rst

 common distros.
 So, we recommend you to download it from your distro repository.

-But if you are trying to test, develop or just want a more recent version of our software no problem: Download now, the latest release (it still a beta software), from our repository:
+But if you are trying to test, develop or just want a more recent version of our software, no problem: Download now the latest release (it still a beta software) from our repository:

 First you need to clone *kytos-napps* repository: